By: Susan Dugdale | Last modified: 08-21-2023

-Eye contact, or the lack of it, plays a vitally important role in all our face-to-face communication whether we realize it or not.
+Eye contact, or the lack of it, in Western culture, plays a vital role in all our face-to-face communication.

-We know that to communicate effectively we need to be able to look people in the eye while either speaking or listening, as this shows we are actively paying attention.
+To communicate well we need to be able to look people in the eye while either speaking or listening, as this shows we are actively involved the interaction - present and interested.

 Activities to teach eye contact (with extensions) suitable for middle school and up

 Information about eye contact: why it is important and more

 I taught teenagers.
 These are wonderful, dynamic, exacting people who can lurch wildly between, "Yes, I can.
 Yes, I will.
 Yes, I'm doing it!
 Watch me now!" and complete abject misery.